opendocsg/slw-judgments-backfill/2007_SGHC_55/report.md

 and emphasising that as the funds remitted from the accounts of GB and Mr Comboni were never subjected to or impressed with a trust, there can be no question of knowledge of a breach of trust.

 50     However, the defendant acknowledged that the strict requirement does not always apply.
 The defendant accepted that knowledge of a breach of trust is not a necessity if a remedial constructive trust is found against the defendant.
-This was explained by the Court of Appeal in _Ching Mun Fong(executrix of the estate of Tan Geok Tee, deceased) v Liu Cho Chit_ [2001] 3 SLR 10 at [34] that:
+This was explained by the Court of Appeal in _Ching Mun Fong(executrix of the estate of Tan Geok Tee, deceased) v Liu Cho Chit_ <span class="citation">[2001] 3 SLR 10</span> at [34] that:

  A remedial constructive trust arises “ where the court imposes a constructive trust de novo on assets which are not subject to any pre-existing trust as a means of granting equitable relief in a case where it considers just that restitution should be made ” (per Slade LJ in Metall und Rohstoff AG v Donaldson Lufkin & Jenrette Inc [1990] 1 QB 391 at 478; [1989] 3 All ER 14 at 56.